hyperledger-labs/convector/tutorials/models.md

 }
 ```

 Notice we're extending `ConvectorModel`.
 This class is full of rich methods you can use to manipulate the data.
-Checkout the ChaincodeModel for documentation.

 There are multiple decorators you can use to model the data: